Mounjaro Safety & Legitimacy Guide UK

 - You should usually be asked about weight, BMI, medical history, current medicines, and suitability.

-- The site should not promise guaranteed approval or instant supply regardless of circumstances.
+- The site should not promise approval without proper checks or instant supply regardless of circumstances.

 - A provider implying that everyone qualifies is a major red flag.